Traditional theory, careful boundaries

 Do not use this page to decide

-• Do not say the reader has, lacks, or should identify with Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance.
+• Do not say the reader has, lacks, or should identify with TCM Body Type Guide - Quiz, Food Culture, and Safety.

 • Do not recommend foods, herbs, teas, supplements, formulas, extracts, doses, restrictions, products, or routines.